maxharp3r/archive-rotator/docs/usage.rst

-                            Max number of files in the rotation -v, --verbose         Print info messages to stdout --ext EXT             Look for and preserve the named file extension --ignore-missing      If the input file is missing, log and exit normally rather than exiting with an error
+                            Max number of files in the rotation -v, --verbose         Print info messages to stdout --ext EXT             Look for and preserve the named file extension -d DESTINATION_DIR, --destination-dir DESTINATION_DIR
+                            Put the rotated archive in this directory.Use if the rotated archives live in a different directory from the source file.
+      --ignore-missing      If the input file is missing, log and exit normally rather than exiting with an error
       --simple              Use the first-in-first-out rotation pattern (default) --hanoi               Use the Tower of Hanoi rotation pattern --tiered              Use the tiered rotation pattern